umair-iftikhar/jazzina/README.md

 This is a simple CSS file that you can use with HTML.
 All class names are written in comments so just use class attribute to make your HTML object animation.

+Now a days CSS animations are the perfect way to make your website more attractive.
+Here I am posting a CSS Animation Library.
+This is a GITHUB open source project and you can also contribute in this Library.
+It is a great pleasure for us.

 ![](https://4.bp.blogspot.com/-DtU3y1Az--M/VwTMUMlDSiI/AAAAAAAAB1M/XwSJg2Z-1KUJObQnT53fhIgwGcsST5x2g/s1600/2.png)